-The Friends of Scouting campaign is about asking for support, but it is also about telling the Scouting story and all the good Scouting has accomplished.
+The annual giving campaign is about asking for support, but it is also about telling the Scouting story and all the good Scouting has accomplished.
 We need your help to spread the Scouting story and gather support for our Scouts.
 Each member of the Three Fires Council has been impacted by Scouting in one way or another.
 We ask that you share this personal impact with your friends, family and neighbors to continue the program in our communities for years to come.

-For assistance as you plan 2021 Friends of Scouting giving or outreach, please contact your District Executive.
+For assistance as you plan annual giving or outreach, please contact your District Executive.

 Major Gifts, Endowment support and Planned Giving

 While your yearly Friends of Scouting support is needed for our continued operations and programs, please consider making a special gift to Scouting.
 Become a legacy supporter, honor a loved one, or pay tribute to someone who has made a special impact on the Scouting program.
 Donating to the Council endowment fund will ensure that your gift will continue to provide support for the Scouting program in the Three Fires Council for generations of future Scouts.

 In addition, please consider exploring the opportunity to include Scouting in your estate planning.
 There are many ways in which you can provide for a program that has given so much to so many.

 Explore below for more information on the James E. West Fellowship Award, the Second Century Society and some thoughts on planned estate giving.

 The James E. West Fellowship Award is a national recognition for individuals who contribute $1,000 or more in cash or securities to the Three Fires Council Endowment Trust Fund.